Back to The Triumph

 3. Traditional Roman liturgical theology.

-4. Historical witness of Catholics under persecution.
+4. Accounts of Catholics persevering under persecution and exile.